lechnerc77/azd-compatibility-azure-function/README.md

 - In general I think reusable bits and pieces are hard to define up front.
 I think the Azure Developer CLI team did a good job, guided by the sample code.
 However, do not fall into the trap to expect everything to be in place in the `core` folder.
 Embrace the structure and fill in the gaps accordingly as I did for some missing parts in my project.
 - Take your time and go down the rabbit hole of the chain of `bicep` files to get an understand what happens where like how are the configurations merged, how are default values set etc. You get an idea of what I mean when looking at the section [Step 6 - Mind the access](#step-6---mind-the-access).

 I think the provided infrastructure setup should be seen and used as a pattern for the setup in your company not necessarily as a library carved in stone.
-But let us see how things evolve here.
+There are also some open questions like where and how to keep the central repository of the `bicep` files and how to propagate changes.
+But let us see how things evolve.

-Some open questions

 *Long story short*: I like the new infrastructure setup and I am looking forward to the upcoming improvements of the Azure Developer CLI.
 What about you?